villearo/slim-maintenance-mode/readme.txt

 Please create a pull request on the [plugins github page](https://github.com/wpdocde/slim-maintenance-mode/pulls).

 == Changelog ==
+= 1.1 =
+* Several corrections and enhancements of the information texts.

 = 1.0 =
 * Initial version
 * Support for the following cache plugins: Cachify, Super Cache, W3 Total Cache